Bombing of Prague

 Prague, the capital and largest city of the German-occupied Protectorate of Bohemia and Moravia, was bombed several times by the Allies during World War II.
 The first Allied aircraft to fly over Prague was a single bomber of the French Air Force in April 1940, but it dropped propaganda leaflets, not bombs.
 The first bombing mission was flown by the Royal Air Force (RAF) in October 1941.
 Prague was then bombed three times by the United States Army Air Forces between the fall of 1944 and spring of 1945.
 During the Prague uprising of 5–9 May 1945, the Luftwaffe made use of bombers against the rebels.

 The bombing of Prague cost 1,200 lives.
 Ten surviving high-quality reconnaissance photographs allow a detailed assessment of the damage caused by the raids.
 The first two USAAF raids were accidental.
 The raids were used for anti-American propaganda purposes, both by the Nazis and the subsequent Communist regime in Czechoslovakia.

 5 October 1941

-On 5 October 1941, air raid sirens went off in Prague between 1:16 and 3:15 in the morning.
+On 5 October 1941, air raid sirens went off in Prague between 01:16 and 03:15 in the morning.
 RAF bombers dropped about four firebombs over the city.

 15 November 1944

-At noon on 15 November 1944, an estimated twelve bombs were dropped by two aircraft of unknown origin (probably American) on the municipal power plant (about 300 metres west of Holešovice metro station).
+At noon on 15 November 1944, an estimated twelve bombs were dropped by two aircraft of unknown origin (probably American) on the municipal power plant (about 300 metres west of today's Nádraží Holešovice metro station).
 The facilities were undamaged.
 Four bombs exploded in front of an outhouse, however, injuring fifteen employees.
 In nearby homes, people standing by windows were said to have been killed by splinters.
 About three bombs fell into the coal stockpile of the power plant and were later defused.

 The November bombing was probably unintentional.
 An attack on ČKD factories in Vysočany and Libeň was planned for October 30, but never took place.